 The maximum length of the leafy seadragon is about 35 cm (14 in).

 Sea dragons do not have teeth or a stomach; therefore they eat almost constantly while covering wide areas searching for prey.
-They feed on mysid shrimp, a favorite food and other small crustaceans, plankton, and larval fishes.
-They swallow their prey whole, creating a suction to suck the food item into their small mouth by expanding a joint on the lower part of their snout, This feeding technique is similar to how a pipette works.
+They feed on mysid shrimp, a favorite food, and other small crustaceans, plankton, and larval fishes.
+They swallow their prey whole, creating suction to suck the food item into their small mouth by expanding a joint on the lower part of their snout.
+This feeding technique is similar to how a pipette works.

 Fry unroll from their tight position in the egg capsule, coming out tail first.
 They have a very short snout, lack leafy appendages, and are colored silver and black.
-They settle out on the substrate in shallow water where they live off the still attached egg capsule for about two days when their snout is more pronounced and they are ready to start hunting.
+They settle out on the substrate in shallow water where they live off the still-attached egg capsule for about two days until their snout is more pronounced and they are ready to start hunting.